Home Blog What is the Gift Tax Exemption?

 • Gift Splitting for Married Couples: Married couples may use the "gift splitting" option under some tax systems, such as those in the US.
 Both couples can pool their gift tax exemptions to offer a greater gift to a person without paying gift taxes.
 As a result, a married couple's exemption amount may effectively double.
 For 2023, each married couple is allowed $34,000 in annual exclusions.
 A spouse can give any kid, grandchild, or other individual $34,000 in annual excluded gifts.

 • Gift Tax Rate: The donor may be liable for gift taxes if the total amount of gifts given to a person within a calendar year exceeds the annual gift tax exemption.
 The extra gift amount is subject to tax at the gift tax rate.
 The tax rate might change based on the nation and its tax regulations.
-The size of the taxable gift determines the gift tax rate, ranging from 18% to 40%.
+However, the gift tax rate is 40% for gifts that exceed the lifetime gift tax exemption.

 • Reporting Requirements: Donors may be required to file a gift tax return with the tax authorities for gifts that exceed the yearly gift tax exemption.
 This return normally includes details on the giver, the recipient, and the gift's value.
 Even if a donation exceeds the exemption threshold, it may still be covered by the lifetime gift tax exemption, delaying the need to pay gift taxes until after.

 • Unified Estate and Gift Tax Exemption: The lifetime gift and estate tax exemptions are combined in some nations, such as the United States.
 This means that every lifetime exemption used for gifts during a person's lifetime reduces the estate tax exemption available after death.
-The exemption amount for gift and estate taxes in 2023 is $12.92 million ( $25.84 for a married couple).
-The gift and estate tax exemption available at death will be reduced by lifetime gifts that do not fall under the annual exclusion.
+The exemption amount for gift and estate taxes in 2023 is $11.7 million ($25.84 for a married couple).
+The gift and estate tax exemption available at death will be reduced by lifetime gifts that exceed the lifetime gift tax exemption.
 Importantly, the present gift and estate tax exemption amount—estimated at $6.2 million per individual and $12.4 million per married couple—will be decreased by roughly half at the end of 2025 if no additional legislation is passed.

 • Gifts to Qualified Educational or Medical Expenses: Gifts given directly to recognized educational institutions to cover tuition or to recognized medical providers to cover someone's costs are exempt from gift tax and do not contribute towards the annual or lifetime exemption limitations.